 Here is a simple, easy and inexpensive craft.
 My friend Cindy loves to craft and loves to donate.
 To keep costs down, she looks carefully at every item before it hits the trash.
 Can it be transformed and used in another way?
 Her resourcefulness came up with this fun project: Crocheted Toss Rings!
 I loved them and wanted to share them with you.

-Take a clean plastic lid.
+Gather your lids.
+Small lids from yogurt containers, up to large coffee cans will work.
 Carefully cut out the inside circle – leaving about 1/2 inch lip all the way around.
-You can use a scissors (poke a hold in the center, and then cut around), or an exacto-knife.
+You can use scissors (poke a hold in the center and then cut around), or an X-Acto-knife (like this one from Amazon).

-Now that you have your rings – Using a simple single crochet, crochet around them.
+Take your prepared rings and – Using simple single crochet, crochet all around them.
 For more details on exactly how to crochet around the rings – check out THIS TUTORIAL.

 **To make a set of 6-8, use all the same-sized lids: oatmeal, yogurt, coffee can, etc. OR for special challenge games, you could use various sizes.
 Start tossing the larger ones first and progress in skill to the smaller ones.

-Cindy packs her crocheted toss rings in a little homemade drawstring tote (using upcycled fabric of course).
-You could also simply use a ziploc baggie.
+Cindy packs her rings in a little homemade drawstring tote (using her scrap fabric of course).
+You could also simply use a ziplock baggie perhaps with a nice homemade label.
+This will make them more of a real gift.

 Cindy packs her rings into Operation Christmas Child shoebox gifts, but they would be a wonderful item to donate to many different local causes as well.

 For an inexpensive set of crochet hooks, check these out at Amazon.